s2b/vite-asset-collector/README.md

 ### IconProvider

+Use the `SvgIconProvider` for icons processed by Vite.
+It works in Frontend and Backend.
+For more details about the TYPO3 Icon API see the [documentation](https://docs.typo3.org/m/typo3/reference-coreapi/main/en-us/ApiOverview/Icon/Index.html)

-To use an icon along with `core:icon` add the following to the `Icons.php` file:
+To use an icon along with `core:icon` ViewHelper, add the following to the `Configuration/Icons.php` file:

 ```php
 return [